MozillaTN/Dhirajzilla/docs/_posts/2018/2018-02-13-Call-for-WoMoz-Sprint.md

 ---

-Mozilla Community very happy to welcomes more number of Women Contributors in Open Source Technologies.
+Mozilla Community is very happy to welcomes more number of Women Contributors in Open Source Technologies.
 As a Campus Club of Mozilla Community, we intent to celebrate womens's day which is on March 3, 2018 at DGCT.

 **Event Flow:**
 1. A talk on "Role of women in Technology"